8 Views of Bukchon 북촌 8경 – The Best Photo Spots in Bukchon Hanok Village Seoul

 View 5: Downward alley in Gahoe-dong

 This is definitely the busiest area of Bukchon as it is also the most beautiful.
 Many tourists come here to take pictures in hanbok, traditional Korean dress.
-You can rent a hanbok at several places in Seoul but my favorite is One Day Hanbok.
+You can rent a hanbok at several places in

 View 6: Upward alley in Gahoe-dong